ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

 As you can see, the `WeatherForecast` class has a `DateOnly` property and two `Temperature` properties.
+The `MaximumTemperature` property is nullable to check if our solution can handle `null` values.

 The [DateOnly](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-8.0) type was introduced in .NET 6 to represent a date without time.
 Currently, Reqnroll cannot convert it out-of-the-box.

 The `Temperature` type is a custom type that can represent a temperature in both Celsius and Fahrenheit.
 It is a record that implements the `IParsable<T>` interface and is defined as follows: